 Note: you can rename the WordPress folder, just keep in mind that this will serve as the extension of your local link.
 Since we use WordPress, our front-end link will be localhost/wordpress

-You can see the WordPress is already live but in order to make it work, you need to connect the database that we have created in step 1.
+You can see that WordPress is already live, but in order to make it work, you need to connect the database that we have created in step 1.

 Step 3: Connecting the Database

 In the process of installation, simply select a language and follow the instruction until you reach the database Q&A field.
-For other option, just edit the wp-config but for those new for backend, let’s just stick to front-end configuration. 🙂
+For other options, just edit the wp-config but for those new for backend, let’s just stick to front-end configuration. 🙂

 Here’s the format